 The Group has adopted the two main phases relating to classification and measurement of financial assets and financial liabilities and hedge accounting.
+The update to AASB 9 as issued in December 2014 which includes impairment has not yet been adopted by the Group as it was not issued by the AASB as at 1 July 2014.
+The impairment chapter of this standard is not expected to have a material impact to the Group, however the Group is yet to assess its full impact.
 The new standard provides a simplified model for classifying and recognising financial instruments, and amends the hedge accounting requirements to align more closely with an entity's risk management framework.
 The group decided to early adopt the standard as the new accounting policies would provide more reliable and relevant information.
 The new accounting policies and the impact on the Group financial statements are discussed in Note 1(k) and (l).

-(iv) Historical cost convention
+In accordance with the transitional provisions in AASB 9, comparative figures have not been restated iv.
+Historical cost convention v.
+Critical accounting estimates vi.
+Current and net asset deficiency